jdrew1303/tasks-slack-bot/README.md

 Slack bot for 99designs Tasks
 ----

-Get small graphic design tasks completed by professional designers straight from Slack.
+[99designs Tasks](https://99designs.com/tasks/) is for getting small graphic design tasks completed by professional designers straight from [Slack](https://slack.com/).
 Results are typically in under an hour.

 [Get in touch](mailto:dennis@99designs.com) and we'll give you some freebies to try it out. :-)